Today, on my way home, the high-speed train passed through Wuhan. I wore an N95 mask throughout the journey and dared not relax.

 The average distance between the Earth and the Moon is 384,403.9 km.

-So yesterday, I saw someone on a forum saying, "Didn't we all hope for a comet to hit the Earth before?
-Why are we now wearing masks and cherishing our lives during this epidemic?"
+So yesterday, I saw someone on Twitter saying, "Didn't we all hope for a comet to hit the Earth before?
+Why are we now wearing masks and cherishing life because of this epidemic?"

-There is a saying: Do what you can, and listen to fate.
+There is a saying: Do your best and leave the rest to fate.

 If a small asteroid really hit the Earth, with the current level of technology, there is nothing we can do.
 We might as well be happy.